 Dehydrated skin, as we’ve spoken about many times, is a skin condition that leaves the skin feeling tight, dry, and uncomfortable.
 Blergh.
-It’s annoying, but happily, given that it’s a skin condition (not a skin type) that’s caused by external factors, there’s a lot you can do in the way to prevent and treat it.
+It’s annoying, but happily, given that it’s a skin condition (not a skin type) that’s caused by external factors, there’s a lot you can do to prevent and treat it.

 The first thing on that list?
 Figuring out which external factors are actually causing it, and omg would you believe it we’ve already gathered them all for you below??
 What luck!
 What fun!
 What are you doing?!
 Get your eyes down there and read it, already.

 Temperature can impact more than your outfit/mood/likelihood of leaving bed before 11AM.
 It also impacts your skin.
 While this is less something you can avoid, it’s certainly something that you can prepare for.
 In the same way that you pull out your big coats and throw on a few extra layers come winter, you can up your hydration by adding in a moisture-loaded serum or a rich moisturiser.

 Whether you’re in the midst of winter, or the sweaty depths of summer, if you’re relying heavily on air conditioning or heaters, this could be (definitely is) contributing to dehydrated skin.

 While dry skin is a sign your skin is lacking oil, dehydrated skin is a sign that your skin is lacking water; inside and out!
 So, if you’re slacking on the ol’ hydration, your skin is going to start showing it in the form of tightness, flaking, even increased fine lines, and it means it’s a good idea to grab your emotional support water bottle and drink up.

 The Wrong Routine